Caregiver Experience: What to Look for When Hiring

 4. Ability to Work Well on a Team

-In addition to interacting with residents, caregivers will also need to understand the chain of command and work alongside various members of the healthcare team.
-Caregivers report primarily to nursing staff, so it’s important to assess whether candidates can work well within a team setting.
+Caregivers will also need to understand the chain of command and work alongside various members of the healthcare team.
+They report primarily to nursing staff, so it’s important to assess whether candidates can work well within a team setting.

 Examples: